 Keep in mind also that there is a very well-defined tourist route in Peru between Cusco and Machu Picchu via the Sacred Valley.
 This area is Peru’s big cash cow and they’re milking it for all they’ve got.
 You could easily burn through $200 or $300 for one person just taking the train to Machu Picchu, visiting for one day, hiking up Huaynu Picchu, and spending the night in the town at the base.
 (In comparison to some bucket list attraction costs though, Machu Picchu isn’t all that bad.)
 You’ll spend another $100 just to see the main sites in Cusco and the Sacred Valley because you have to buy a multi-site ticket that’s nearly $50…for each area.

 This area is an outlier, however, not the norm.
 You can’t really blame the government or the locals for charging so much there because so many tourists hurry through Peru and this is where they’re going to spend all their limited time.
 If you’re not in a rush though, you can take cheap local buses, eat in inexpensive restaurants or the market, and even spend the night in Pisac or Chinchero instead of doing a quick photo opp outside the tour bus and moving on again.
 It’s a reliable tenet of budget travel worldwide: slow travel is much less costly than check-the-box travel.

 For us independent travelers, Peru can be a very inexpensive destination, even though you will have to blow your budget to hike the Inca Trail or get out to Machu Picchu on the train and back.
+For a backpacker, yes, Peru is still a cheap place to travel.
 For tourists in a hurry, it depends…